asagi4/comfyui-prompt-control/README.md

 More advanced workflows might explode horribly.

+- Having more than one interpolation in a prompt will break.
+I'm not likely to figure out a fix for this until I can understand how to parse the grammar into a real data structure so it's easier to generate the prompt combinations needed.
+- The interpolation math is highly likely to be incorrect.
+I didn't check.
 - If execution is interrupted and LoRA scheduling is used, your models might be left in an undefined state until you restart ComfyUI
 - Needs better syntax.
 A1111 is familiar, but not very good
 - More advanced LoRA weight scheduling